wp-plugins/mantis-ad-network/README.txt

 == Installation ==

-1. Upload the plugin folder (wordpress-mantis) to the wp-content/plugins directory of your wordpress installation.
+1. Upload the plugin folder (mantis-ad-network) to the wp-content/plugins directory of your wordpress installation.
 2. Login to the administration area of Wordpress and you should see a disabled plugin called "MANTIS Ad Network", click "Activate".
 3. A red error message will appear once activated, follow the instructions to configure the plugin properly.
 4. After configuring the plugin, you may then add advertisements anywhere widgets work in your theme (Appearance > Widgets).